Dear members, due to a change in the membership system some of you received confusing emails. Please read the announcement below:

 TINBERGEN INSTITUTE | VU AMSTERDAM | ERASMUS UNIVERSITY ROTTERDAM

 Tinbergen Institute, VU Amsterdam, and Erasmus University Rotterdam offer a unique one-week summer school in genome-wide data analysis in Amsterdam, the Netherlands.

 The goal of the summer school is to introduce researchers from various fields to key concepts, state-of-the-art methods, and computer tools in statistical genetics that can be applied in the social and medical sciences.

 WELCOME TO THIS YEAR’S BGA ANNUAL MEETING THAT WILL TAKE PLACE IN BOSTON, June 20-23, WITH LOCAL HOST BEN NEALE!

-Abstract submission is closed, early bird registration ends April 19th!
+Registration is still open!
 More information can be found here.

 We are pleased to announce the NIDA and OBSSR funded Advanced Genetic Epidemiology Statistical Workshop to be held October 23-27 2017 in Richmond, Virginia.